MillerRabin/intention-console-ui/readme.md

 ## How to install

+First, You need to install dependencies for the project and builder

 ```sh
 npm install
 cd ./builder
 npm install
 ```

-Before the first run you need to build html files.
+Next, you need to build static html files from pug templates

 ```sh
 node ./builder/main.js
 ```

+Finally, map your favorite web server to the project folder and open it in browser

 ## Build in development mode